100thCoin/AccuracyCoin/README.md

   1: LDA $4000 should not read back $00 if a DMA did not occur.
   2: The DMC DMA was either on the wrong cycle, or it did not update the data bus.

+### DMA + $2002 Read
+  1: Your emulator did not pass the "SLO Absolute, X" test.
+  2: The DMC DMA was either on the wrong cycle, or the halt/alignment cycles did not read from $2002.

 ### DMA + $2007 Read
   1: The PPU Read Buffer is not working.
   2: The DMC DMA was either on the wrong cycle, or the halt/alignment cycles did not read from $2007.